apmp-dxfg/m-layer-concept/docs/m_layer_expressions.rst

 ------

-Traditional units do not convey information about the (numeric, or other) structure of results.
-So, the M-layer defines entities called scales that combine a unit, or other reference, with information about the structure of data.
-This information is used to manage expression changes (conversion or casting).
+Traditional units do not convey information about the structure of data.
+However, the M-layer entities called scales associate a unit (or other reference) with information about the structure of data.
+This is used to manage changes of expression (conversion or casting) and is helpful in distinguishing between closely related expressions.
+For example, a ratio scale associated with unit degree Celsius is distinct from an interval scale associated with the same unit (the former would be appropriate for expression of a temperature difference whereas the latter would be used to express absolute temperature).

 There are 5 scale types in the M-layer.
-Each has an associated conversion transformation that generates a different scale of the same type (an invariance transform).
+Each can be associated with a characteristic form of transformation that will generate a different scale of the same type (an invariance transform).
 For example, multiplying values on a ratio scale by a positive real number produces another ratio scale.

 .. list-table:: Scale types and invariance transforms.
 Note, the operator 'mod' divides the left argument by the right and returns the remainder with the same sign as the right argument.
    :width: 75%